Joint Primary Aircraft Training System: History

 The process took fourteen months and entailed evaluations of seven aircraft, seven cockpit mockups, and thousands of pages of contractor proposals.

 Beechcraft/Raytheon, with a modified Swiss Pilatus PC-9 Mk 2 aircraft, was awarded the prime contract on 22 June 1995.
 The contract contained a nine-year period of performance through FY2004, and a production run continuing through FY2017.
 Concurrent with the contract award, Raytheon Aircraft Company (RAC) was also provided the GBTS Request for Contract Change Proposal (CCP).
-Raytheon Aircraft Company has since been acquired by Onex, a Canadian private equity fund.

-It was designated under the 1962 United States Tri-Service aircraft designation system, skipping some numbers use the same designation as the older North American T-6 Texan which, while also used under the post-1962 system, had been originally designated in an older system.
+It was designated under the 1962 United States Tri-Service aircraft designation system, skipping some numbers using the same designation as the older North American T-6 Texan which, while also used under the post-1962 system, had been originally designated in an older system.